openshift/ansible-service-broker/docs/auth.md

 Here we are creating a service account, granting access to the `access-asb-role` and [creating a secret](https://kubernetes.io/docs/admin/service-accounts-admin/) for that service accounts token.

 #### Configure the service catalog to communicate with broker
 Now that we have the broker configured to use bearer token auth, we need to tell the service catalog how to communicate with the broker.
 This is accomplished by the `authInfo` section of the broker resource.

 Here is an example of creating a broker resource in the service catalog.
 The `spec` tells the service catalog what URL the broker is listening at.
 The `authInfo` tells it what secret to read to get the authentication information.

+**NOTE: This can only be configured in OpenShift 3.7 Service Catalogs, if you are using 3.6 you must use [basic auth](#basic-auth).**

 ```yaml
 apiVersion: servicecatalog.k8s.io/v1alpha1